maxijonson/gpt-turbo/packages/discord/README.md

 Discord bot powered by the GPT Turbo library.

-## Limitations

-- I designed this bot to be used without the `MESSAGE_CONTENT` intent, as it is a privileged intent for bots with over 100 servers and I'm unfamiliar with Discord's approval process.
-This means that the bot will be unable to see conversation messages unless it is mentionned, either directly or through replying to a message with ping enabled (except DMs).
-This can be annoying, but if you host the bot yourself and enable the `MESSAGE_CONTENT` intent, the bot **should** be able to work without being mentionned.

 ## Installation

 *Run these at the mono-repo root.
 Not this package directory*